couchbase/sg-bucket/README.md

 # sg-bucket

-This repo contains the interfaces and common code related to Sync Gateway buckets.

-The Sync Gateway code and concrete bucket implementations ([walrus](https://github.com/couchbaselabs/walrus), [forestdb-bucket](https://github.com/couchbaselabs/forestdb-bucket/)) depend on the this repo.

-## Not in use yet

-There is an outstanding [Sync Gateway ticket](https://github.com/couchbase/sync_gateway/issues/855) to refactor Sync Gateway and all concrete bucket implementations
+This repo contains:

+- Interfaces needed by all concrete implementations of the `sgbucket.Bucket` interface, as well as by Sync Gateway itself.
+- Common code used by certain sg-bucket concrete implementations ([walrus](https://github.com/couchbaselabs/walrus), [forestdb-bucket](https://github.com/couchbaselabs/forestdb-bucket/)) and to a lesser extent by Sync Gateway itself.